You are here

 • Any other inspection reports or other documents supporting the condition and quality of the structure pre-storm damage.

-This information is necessary for us to make any factual changes to your structure's value and will not impact your 2024 taxes.
-Our value estimates for 2025 will be based on the condition of properties as of January 1, 2025.
+This information is necessary for us to make any factual changes to your structure's value.
+Please note it will not will not impact your 2024 taxes and in most cases will not adversely impact homesteaded property owners' taxes going forward.
 Should we determine that a factual change is justified, our office will issue an updated FEMA letter indicating a revised Structure Value and 50% (or 49%) calculation.
+Please note that a Building Value Reconsideration (BVR) can not be completed for a condominium, townhome, or PUD buildings unless it is new construction that was not on the tax roll as of January 1 but was completed prior to the storm event.

 Application to the Property Appraiser for a Pre-Storm Building Value Reconsideration does not remove the property owner's right to hire an independent state-certified appraiser to conduct a retrospective Actual Cash Value appraisal to present to their respective building department.